TheEighthDay/Co-teaching/README.md

 ## Inference with Pre-Trained Models

-We provide the command to evaluate one task.
+We provide the command to inference model and predict one task.

 ```
 python  predict.py  --config="configs/CT_DDC_ResNet50.yaml" --source="Art" --target="Clipart"  --dataset="officehome" --datasetroot="datasets/OfficeHome" --num_class=65 --run=1
 ```

-We also provide the script to evaluate all tasks in one dataset (Office-Home or DomainNet).
+We also provide the script to predict all tasks in one dataset (Office-Home or DomainNet).
 ```
 ./predict.sh
 ```